lucasvickers/python-log-trimmer/README.md

 Tools to trim log files out of a logged directory.
 This is to prevent obvious issues such as flooding a machine with logs.

 ### General Usage
 You'll set ```logtrimmer.py``` to run on a daily basis (weekly would work fine as well).
-You'd change the config.yaml files so that it knows the directry to target, the names of the log files, and how many log files you want to keep.
+You'd change the ```config.yaml``` file so that it knows the directry to target, the names of the log files, and how many log files you want to keep.

 ### Configuration
 Take a look at ```config.yaml``` it should explain it pretty well